fvall/fvall.github.io/content/flask-dashboard-2.md

 </figcaption>
 </figure>

 Now our chart is looking like the example below.
+If something does not look right, you can check the final code of part 2 [here](https://github.com/fvall/flask-dashboard/tree/part2).

 <!-- Created with matplotlib (https://matplotlib.org/) -->
 <svg height="75%" version="1.1" viewBox="0 0 460.8 345.6" width="100%" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">